Inguro-OU/war-of-memes/README.md

 # 3. What are your benefits?

-Consider the consequences of **untrustworthy communication**:
+Consider the consequences of **trustworthy and untrustworthy communication**:

-1. How often do you personally experience **untrustworthy communication** described in the seven statements above?
+1. How often do you meet people **less worthy** of your trust (untrustworthy) communication from colleagues, friends, and strangers?
+How does it affect you?
-2. How often do you personally communicate or behave in an **untrustworthy** way?
+2. How often do you communicate in an **untrustworthy** way with strangers, people of different cultures, or contrary beliefs?
+How does it affect your reputation?
-3. How would **you feel** if your colleagues, friends, family members, and strangers behaved and communicated in a **more trustworthy way**, even with people they don't like or disagree with?
+3. How would **you feel** if your colleagues, friends, family members, and strangers communicated in a **more trustworthy** way, even with people they don't like or disagree with?
-4. How would your colleagues, friends, family members, and strangers feel if **you** communicated and behaved in a **more trustworthy way**, even with people you don't like or disagree with?
+4. How would your colleagues, friends, family members, and strangers feel if **you** communicated in a **more trustworthy** way, even with people you don't like or disagree with?

 ### **Challenges due to untrustworthy communication**